 I have never seen one.

-But when a child doesn’t turn out so well, their parents often quickly deny any responsibilities for whatever atrocities their child has committed.
+But when a child doesn’t turn out so well, their parents often quickly deny any responsibility for whatever atrocities their child has committed.

-Decades of research has shown how dysfunctional parenting can have a lasting negative impact on a child’s development and how the child turns out.
+Decades of research have shown how dysfunctional parenting can have a lasting negative impact on a child’s development and how the child turns out.

-A child is born to this world with no right and no choice in what kind of environment they are brought up in.
+A child is born into this world with no rights and no choice in what kind of environment they are brought up in.
 When things go well, parents gladly claim the credits.

 It doesn’t mean we should blame parents for everything that goes wrong in a child’s life.

-Many parents are baffled by their children’s “defiance” and “disrespect,” especially if they have teenagers.
+Some parents are baffled by their children’s “defiance” and “disrespect,” especially if they have teenagers.

 It’s not uncommon to see some frustrated parents asking for help on online forums about their children’s bad behavior.